HinzaSohail/Personal-Portfolio-Website/README.md

 Welcome to the official GitHub repository for my personal portfolio website!
 This site highlights my academic background, skills, and projects as a Mathematics student and aspiring web developer.

-## Live Preview

-You can view the live portfolio [here](https://hinzasohail.github.io) (replace with your actual GitHub Pages link if hosted).

----

 ## About Me

 I'm *Hinza Sohail, a BS Mathematics student at **BZU Multan*, from Khanewal.
 With a passion for logic and structure, I combine mathematical reasoning with creativity in web development.
 This portfolio serves as both a personal introduction and a showcase of my growing skill set.